needle-mirror/com.unity.services.authentication/README.md

     * You can provide options to control if an account should be created.
     * By default, this method will create an account if no account is currently linked.
     * If you attempt to sign in while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.SignInWithAppleGameCenterAsync(string signature, string teamPlayerId, string publicKeyURL, string salt, ulong timestamp, SignInOptions options = null)`
+    * This triggers the sign-in of the player with a signature from AppleGameCenter.
+    * Game developer is responsible for installing the necessary SDK and get the signature from AppleGameCenter.
+    * You can provide options to control if an account should be created.
+    * By default, this method will create an account if no account is currently linked.
+    * If you attempt to sign in while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
 * `AuthenticationService.Instance.SignInWithGoogleAsync(string idToken, SignInOptions options = null)`
     * This triggers the sign-in of the player with an ID token from Google.
     * Game developer is responsible for installing the necessary SDK and get the token from Google.